-If your pet gets hurts or sick at home, you’re likely to call your regular vet.
+When your pet gets hurts or sick at home, you’re likely to call your regular vet.
 Of course, these thing rarely happen during office hours, and local veterinarians usually aren’t staffed around the clock.
-Some smaller practices network to provide after-hours care or partner with larger emergency providers, so be sure to ask what your vet recommends in the event you need pet care in the middle of the night.
+Sometimes small vet practices work together to provide after-hours care or partner with larger emergency providers.
+Be sure to ask what your vet recommends in the event you need pet care in the middle of the night.

 Getting help when you’re home is one thing, but if your pet gets injured while you’re traveling, you’ll need to find a nearby pet ER.
 Emergency medicine for pets is as sophisticated as the human medical system, but there are more types of emergency vet providers.

 Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) and also offer emergency care.
 Often, they are open only during normal business hours, but many have an on-call veterinarian who can meet patients after hours.

 A full-service emergency provider can also provide follow-up care to your pet during their recovery.

-Some round-the-clock veterinary clinics provide routine services, and others have only specialists who treat the most injured and sickest pets in consultation with your pet’s regular veterinarian.
+Some round-the-clock veterinary clinics provide routine services.
+Others have only specialists who treat the most severely injured and ill pets in consultation with their regular veterinarian.

 A few decades ago, this kind of care was only provided in veterinarian teaching hospitals, but now there are 24-hour emergency veterinary clinics in every part of the country.
 Some large cities have several, and a few even have ambulance services to pick up injured or ill pets.

 Honey injured her paw early on a weekend morning, so I searched for veterinarians in the Hampton Roads area on GoPetFriendly.com and found an office near the marina where Honey and I had been staying.
 Thanks to a pet friendly cab driver, I didn’t have to carry Honey the three miles to the vet!

 Emergency veterinarians operate a little differently than your home veterinarian.
 Here are a few tips to keep you from being surprised: